 Talk with your vet to see if your horse would benefit from supplements, whether the supplements would be vitamins or something to help your horse’s joints or hair, skin, etc.

-the amino acid, vitamin E, B vitamins, calcium, zinc and ester C.
+amino acid, vitamin E, B vitamins, calcium, zinc, and ester C.

-is the Psyllium ingredient used in sand colic.
-Sand colic supplements are used to remove sand out of the intestines, reducing the risk of sand colic.
+Psyllium is the ingredient used in sand colic.
+Sand colic supplement removes sand out of the intestines, reducing the risk of sand colic.

 Provides a source of live naturally occurring microorganisms to maintain your horse’s digestive tract.

-Chondroitin sulfate is needed for the production of cartilage.
+- Chondroitin sulfate is for the production of cartilage.

 Chondroitin may decrease the destructive enzymes that can lead to cartilage destruction.

-Calming supplements are used to relieve stress and nerves and are used for things that may stress your horse out such as competing or traveling.
+Calming supplements relieve stress and nerves, such as competing or traveling.

-Respiratory supplements are used in managing and aiding horses with respiratory issues and are used to help a horse breath better.
+Respiratory supplements are used in managing and aiding horses with respiratory issues and are used to help a horse breathe better.

-Performance supplements help support the mental and physical performance as well as cardiovascular, immune and neurological, also helps with energy and stamina.
+Performance supplements help support mental and physical performance as well as cardiovascular, immune, and neurological, also helps with energy and stamina.

-Horse supplements for senior horses are designed for in the areas they need it the most.
+Horse senior supplements are for the areas that needed the most.
 Most senior supplements include immune, joint, digestive, etc..

-Thank You for the interest in Basic Horse Supplement Information.
+I want to Thank You for the interest in the Basic Horse Supplement Information page